riccardone/EventStore.Tools.LinkerConsoleApp/README.md

-# MySelfLogLinker
+# LinkerConsoleApp
-Simple console app to replicate data from a production EventStore to a local instance
+Simple .Net Core console app to replicate data from a production EventStore to a local instance.
+This is an example of Data Redundancy using Linker nuget package and replicate EventStore instances or clusters across different networks.
+Edit appsettings.json file to set origin and destination info.